Areej20025/HR_DataBase/README.md

 The `SQLServer_Backups.sql` file provides scripts for performing different types of backups for the HR database, including full backups, differential backups, and transaction log backups.
 These scripts ensure that the database can be restored to a consistent state in case of data loss.

-## HR Entity Relationship Diagram (ERD)

-The `HR_Entity_Relationship_Diagram.png` file is a visual representation of the database structure, showcasing the relationships between different tables within the HR database.
-It provides a clear view of how data is interconnected.

 ## Getting Started